TobiasPSP/doneland_sources/README.md

 # Identifying Pins

 Transistors of all types expose three terminals.
 Obviously, it is crucial to identify the correct terminals.

-Here is how:
+The only *dependable* ways of determining the pins is to either view the *data sheet* for the particular transistor type you want to use, or to actually *measure* the transistor functionality.
+Many multimeters have built-in transistor tester when you switch the dial to the *hFE* setting.

+Only very few transistors actually show distinct pin markings on their housing.
+However, there are a few rules of thumb (use at own risk):

 ## Plastic Casing With Flat Side